Migalastat

 - Brand Name Prescription Products

-Name Dosage Strength Route Labeller Marketing Start Marketing End Region Image Galafold Capsule 123 mg Oral Amicus Therapeutics 2018-01-15 Not applicable Canada Galafold Capsule 123 mg/1 Oral Amicus Therapeutics US, LLC 2018-08-10 Not applicable US Galafold Capsule 123 mg Oral Amicus Therapeutics Europe Limited 2020-12-22 Not applicable EU
+Name Dosage Strength Route Labeller Marketing Start Marketing End Region Image Galafold Capsule 123 mg Oral Amicus Therapeutics Canada Inc. 2018-01-15 Not applicable Canada Galafold Capsule 123 mg/1 Oral Amicus Therapeutics US, LLC 2018-08-10 Not applicable US Galafold Capsule 123 mg Oral Amicus Therapeutics Europe Limited 2020-12-22 Not applicable EU

 Categories